Bendheim’s Channel Glass Installed at New York City School

 Architects specified our Low-E channel glass with thermal insulation inserts, installed in thermally broken SF-60 double-glazed frames, for improved energy efficiency.
 The channel glass assembly restricts heat flow through the facade, helping interiors retain heat in the winter and cool in the summer.

 The unique frame design allows the glass to be captured at the head and sill only.
 Minimizing the amount of aluminum framing eliminates weak points in the envelope.
 At Cooke, it also enabled the creation of the long interrupted glass walls, as well as the numerous all-glass corners.

 Our channel glass was also a sustainable choice: it includes 30-40% post-consumer recycled content and is bird-friendly.
 New York City adopted Local Law 15 (LL15) in 2020 that requires glazing in new building projects to reduce bird strike fatalities.
 Glass that meets this requirement can help deter up to 90 percent of bird collisions.
 Our channel glass was tested by the American Bird Conservancy (ABC).
-It has a threat factor of 10, meeting requirements; the requisite threat factor is 25 or lower.
+It has a threat factor of 25, meeting requirements.

 “This PBDW design is a great example of the versatility of the material,” said Ben Jayson, President of Bendheim.
 “We typically see channel glass used as the main design feature on buildings, from our iconic Nelson Atkins Museum of Art to the new South Street Seaport Pier 17.
 Here, it allows other facade elements to take center stage.”